Iridescent: A Framework Enabling Online System Implementation Specialization

 TAS~\cite{kaufmann:tas}, TCP acceleration as a service, is a lightweight software TCP network fast-path that is optimized for common-case client-server RPCs.
 TAS executes common-case TCP operations in an isolated fast path that uses DPDK~\cite{software:dpdk}, while handling corner cases in a slow path.

-To integrate TAS with \sys, we convert the \texttt{BATCH\_SIZE} as a runtime constant specialization point.
-In TAS, the \texttt{BATCH\_ SIZE} variable is used in three different scenarios: (i) to determine the number of packets to be read from the NIC, (ii) to determine the number of packets read from the application queues, and (iii) to determine the number of packets read from the queue manager.
-For more fine-grained control, we convert each of these usage instances of the \texttt{BATCH\_SIZE} as three separate runtime constant specialization points - (i) \texttt{rx\_batch}, (ii) \texttt{queues\_batch}, and (iii) \texttt{qman\_batch}.
+To integrate TAS with \sys, we convert its \texttt{BATCH\_SIZE} macro to a value specialization point.
+In TAS, the \texttt{BATCH\_SIZE} variable is used in three different scenarios: (i) to determine the number of packets to read from the NIC, (ii) to determine the number of packets to read from the application queues, and (iii) to determine the number of packets to read from the queue manager.
+For more fine-grained control, we convert each of these usage instances of the \texttt{BATCH\_SIZE} to three separate runtime constant specialization points - (i) \texttt{rx\_batch}, (ii) \texttt{queues\_batch}, and (iii) \texttt{qman\_batch}.